tamasorosz/QMsgMap/README.md

 ]
 ```

+The lifetime of the points was set back to 5 minutes, and the map autifit refreshment time also set back to 5 seconds.

 # Installation instructions

 The code was developed and tested with Qt 6.5.2 on Ubuntu 22.04 system.
 Running the application needs an installed and running rabbitmq server.
 The application uses a third party code to connect  [SimpleAmqpClient](https://github.com/alanxz/SimpleAmqpClient)
 to establish the rabbitmq connection.

+The application is looking for a 'direct' exchange, named 'positions', the routing-key was set to the exchangename, as it can be seen in the demo code below.

 ### Pre-requisites
 +  [boost-1.47.0](http://www.boost.org/) or newer (uses chrono, system internally in addition to other header based libraries such as sharedptr and noncopyable)